stratoberdha/MonPi/README.md

-The MonPi project's source code is here.
-For more info visit monpi.net.
+The MonPi project's source code will reside here.
+Mostly, it is written in Python and leveraging Flask framework.